MineLaup/minelaup.github.io/docs/development/README.md

 # Development

 This part is for developers.
-(WIP)
+If you want to help to the project, you can join the discord server [there](https://discord.gg/dS2Wxyr).

+## Language(s)

+All the project will use **Typescript** which is compatible and very similar to Javascript.
+The final goal is to be able to have a working system running with [NodeJS](https://nodejs.org).

-## Project parts
+## Project structure

 The project is separated in 3 parts:

-* The server: a web app which will permit modpack's creator and server's owner to manage modpacks and launchers
+* [`server`](./server): a web app which will permit modpack's creator and server's owner to manage modpacks and launchers
-* The client: a Node.JS library which permit to download modpacks since the configuration downloaded from the server
+* [`client`](./client): a Node.JS library which permit to download modpacks since the configuration downloaded from the server
-* The documentation: this is this website which will need to be maintened to stay updated and translated in multiple languages.
+* [`documentation`](./documentation): this is this website which will need to be maintened to stay updated and translated in multiple languages.